gitacoco/data-structures/Weekly_assign_05/README.md

 # Weekly Assignment 5

 We need to generate the raw data for the "Process Blog" project (the data source for [Final Assignment 2](https://github.com/visualizedata/data-structures/blob/master/final_assignment_2.md)).
-This week, we are basically establish the template for our data.
+This week, we basically established the template for our data.

 ## Process